“A game is one side against another. There’s a winner and a loser. Puzzles don’t have losers.” ~ Fola, The OA Part II -Chapter 1 Angel of Death

 “Puzzles don’t have losers. you’re stuck, If you don’t solve it.”

-The OA is now in its second season on Netflix.
-It is an excellent show exploring the paradox of existence and inter-dimensional travel. ~MH
+The OA is in its second season on Netflix.
+This show explores the concept of existence and interdimensional travel.

 Tell Me Something Good!